2022-03-21

 Many nonprofits view the first few months of the year as the best time to go grant shopping, and if you’re wondering where to go to find grants, you can check out Grantstation.
 But while you’re thinking about finding the right grant, you also need to consider how you’ll manage and track your grants when you eventually receive them.

 Many grants come with restrictions, and in this article, we’ll talk about what it means for grants to be restricted, why it is essential to track them, and how you can track them.
-You can watch the video explainer of this article here
+You can watch the video explainer of this article here.

 Learn How to Develop an Effective Grant Management Strategy for your Nonprofit

-Watch this free on-demand webinar to learn the best practices for managing, tracking, and reporting on grants and
+Watch this free on-demand webinar to learn the best practices for managing, tracking, and reporting on grants

 What is a Restricted Grant